 Suing for a Hostile Work Environment

 If you believe that your work environment is a hostile one, reach out to a Los Angeles workplace rights attorney to discuss your case and determine your legal options.

 Under both California and federal employment laws, workers are protected from harassment, undue stress, unsafe working environments, and negligence.

-However, these laws also protect employers from frivolous claims that stem from overworked employees who are dissatisfied with otherwise ordinary workplace incidents, such as a demanding supervisor, long hours, or difficult co-workers.
+However, these laws also protect employers from frivolous claims that stem from overworked employees who are stressed out or dissatisfied with otherwise ordinary workplace incidents, such as a demanding supervisor, long hours, or difficult co-workers.

 Though bullying in the workplace is illegal, if your claim stems from acts of bullying, you would need to attempt to combat the issue internally by reporting the incident or incidences to HR.